Swedish Municipal Workers' Union

 Kommunal was headed between 1996 and 2010 by general secretary Ylva Thörn.
 She was succeeded by Annelie Nordström.
 Nordström resigned from her post on 20 January 2016 after a corruption scandal involving the union's leadership was exposed.

 As of 2005, 80% of the union's members are female.
-A third of its members are under 30 years of age.
+A third of the members are under 30 years of age.
 This is attributed to the representation of welfare jobs such as child and elderly care workers.

 In recent history, this union has called two major strikes: